bpocallaghan/titan/README.md

 composer require bpocallaghan/titan
 ```

-Remove the `create_users_table` migration file.
 ```bash
 php artisan migrate
 ```
-This will create all the tables needed (including the users table).
+This will create all the tables needed (users table will be altered).

 ```bash
 php artisan titan:publish --files=public